Have you ever watched The Hunger Games? Battle Royale? Or even The Belko Experiment?

 “I loved this tournament to be honest.
 I was blown away that I actually made it to the championship with my friend Younis.
 The contest was just for fun though, but it was great to see all my supporters come together.
 At the end of the day thought it just feels great to get some recognition for something you work hard on.” – @Dc.Marvel.Unite

 “Didn’t really think I’d win since I was taken down at 300k and going up against account far larger than mine.
 We’re talking 200,000 followers while I only have 40,000.
-But my fan base came in clutch and they were able to support me against these far more larger accounts.“ – @RealWorldOfFlash
+I definitely could have done with some free followers, but my fan base came in clutch and they were able to support me against these far more larger accounts.“ – @RealWorldOfFlash

 Until next time everyone and may the likes be ever in your favor.